Sutta Kadhai: Production

 Subu, who had earlier served as a lyricist for the movie Aarohanam, completed the first schedule in Kodaikanal in March 2013.
 Two of the actors, Venkatesh and Lakshmi Priyaa, have worked with Chennai-based theatre groups, Stray Factory and Evam respectively.
 Lakshmi Priyaa, who plays the role of a tribal girl in Sutta Kadhai, liked the script because the storyline of the dark comedy was different."

 According to Subu, Sutta Kadhai will be a different creation because of the milieu of the story.
 "Even as the rip-roaring instances happen, the underlying factors are spine-chilling.
 It is all about a murder and the ensuing enquiry.
 The story takes place at night, and we shot the film extensively in Kodaikanal.
 One night while shooting, we were confronted by a herd of wild buffaloes, which added to the thrill," says Subu.

 Soundtrack

 The music was composed by Madley Blues, a band consisting of Harish Venkat and Prashanth Techno.
-The audio launch was held on 1 June at the Victoria Hall in Geneva, Switzerland along with the audios of Nalanum Nandhiniyum and Thillu Mullu, audio was relaunched in Chennai at Sathyam Cinemas by Nassar, director A. L. Vijay and Studio Green K. E. Gnanavel Raja, amidst the presence of C. V. Kumar, actor Ramakrishnan, J. S. Nandhini, producer Ashok G. Loth, Amma Creations T. Siva, Karu Pazhaniappan, comedian Sathish, director SuBu, composer K, and film actors Balaji, Venkatesh, and Lakshmi Priyaa.
-Behindwoods wrote:"Makes right noises".
+The audio launch was held on 1 June at the Victoria Hall in Geneva, Switzerland along with the audios of Nalanum Nandhiniyum and Thillu Mullu.